EarthProgram/did-cosmos/README.md

 ## Privacy Considerations

-### IIDs are designed to represent on-chain Assets
+### IIDs are designed to represent on-chain Assets, not people

 IIDs, e.g., did:cosmos:ixo:nft:1:abc are designed to represent on-chain assets, as such the identifier itself is never used to refer to real-world objects like people, with associated privacy requirements.